Coronavirus Hits UK Transport Industry

 Forward planning, for all sort of contingencies, is a vital part of good business management and risk control.
 We encourage you to take the following steps, or at least consider the benefits of these –

-1. Ensure you have some mechanisms for keep up with the changing status of news reports and possible emergency actions decided by the government.
+1. Ensure you have some mechanisms for keeping up with the changing status of news reports and possible emergency actions decided by the government.
 At least one person in your business should be scanning news frequently to stay informed and report back.

 2. Consider what protocols you need to put in place, if not already, for the protection of your staff and workers.
 This isn’t just about being a nice employer; it’s also about a legal duty of care and your wider Corporate Social Responsibility.